Mental health used to be taboo. While much work still needs to be done to reduce stigma, many strides have been made.

 WoeBot addresses hesitations about delivering mental health care via technology: “An important mediator of therapeutic outcomes is the working alliance between patient and provider.
 A close rapport is a necessary component for change, a challenge still unmet in the digital world—until now.
 Woebot’s breakthrough is its ability to form a therapeutic bond with users that leads to better outcomes.”

 Does it work?
 A Stanford University study found that after four weeks, participants who used WoeBot showed a 32% reduction in depression and a 38% reduction in anxiety.

-They attribute their focus on conversational content as something that sets them apart: “Focusing on our innate human need to talk through life experiences and feelings, our team of psychologists and writers developed a conversational interface that feels natural and personal, and solidifies a working alliance with users that has been shown in clinical studies to improve outcomes.”
+They attribute their focus on conversational content as something that sets them apart: “Focusing on our innate human need to talk through life experiences and feelings, our team of psychologists and writers developed a conversational interface that feels natural and personal, and solidifies a working alliance with users that have been shown in clinical studies to improve outcomes.”

 Founded in 2015, Wysa is another chatbot app that helps users improve their mental health.
 It is focused on conversational chat and self-help exercises.

 Founder and CEO, Jo Aggarwal, explains that she and her team didn’t initially set out to create this type of application.

 “This was a side project—we were at that time building machine learning models to detect depression, using sensor feeds from [phones].
 The detection model worked…but only 1 in 30 people actually took help from a therapist,” she explains.

 “However, the chatbot, which we had only built…for the sensor code, turned out to be really popular.
 I began to wonder what would happen if we helped people learn the skills to build emotional resilience using a simple conversation around their own situation.
 As we built it, we realized—everyone could use these skills.”